shoutem/shoutem.github.io/_posts/1-1-4-Shortcut.md

 # Creating Shortcut
 <hr />

-Entrance to the extension from application is defined by shortcuts.
-Extensions can expose more shortcuts.
 The easiest way to understand what shortcuts are, is to think of them as links to the starting screen in your extension.
 These links will be used to navigate to your extension from any part of the application.
+Extensions can expose more shortcuts.
 Let's now create a shortcut.

 ```ShellSession
 $ shoutem shortcut create openRestaurantsList